Prolonged repolarisation shows up on an ECG as a lengthened QT interval, which is part of the heartbeat cycle.

 - the length of QT interval (part of the heartbeat cycle).

-If you have potassium channel LQTS, you carry the risk of sudden death if you are startled or awoken suddenly.
-If you have sodium channel LQTS, you have an increased risk of sudden death whilst sleeping.
+- potassium channel LQTS, which carries the risk of sudden death if you are startled or awoken suddenly

-The risk of sudden death is greater if you have a history of:
+Your risk of sudden cardiac death is higher if you have:

 - a very long QT interval on your ECG